BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Heroic Strength
 - Heroic Challenge

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Long-bladed Spear** `ACTIVE` - Can be a spear or a two-handed weapon.
+- **Long-bladed Spear** `ACTIVE`

+Can be a spear or a two-handed weapon.

-- **Imposing Presence** `PASSIVE` - Whilst mounted on the Royal War Mumak, the first time each turn an enemy model declares a Heroic move within 12", roll a D6.
+- **Imposing Presence** `PASSIVE`

+Whilst mounted on the Royal War Mumak, the first time each turn an enemy model declares a Heroic move within 12", roll a D6.
 On a 4+, the action is cancelled and the Might point is lost.
 Measure the 12" range from the base of the Mumak.

-- **High King of the South** `PASSIVE` - The Mumak War Leader's Stand Fast is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
+- **High King of the South** `PASSIVE`

+The Mumak War Leader's Stand Fast is 12", and his warband may deploy within 12" of him rather than 6", and may be deployed outside of the Howdah.
 Measure the 12" range from the base of the Mumak.

 </div>